Avi-000-Avi/Avi-000-Avi/README.md

 ### Hi there 👋

-- 🔭 I’m a MERN stack developer currently working as a Frontend Developer Intern in an Edtech Platform.
+- 🔭 I’m a MERN stack developer.
 - 🌱 I’m currently trying to add TypeScript,Graphql and Apollo too to my stack.
 - 🤔 Currently i have also just started venturing into Blockchain Development.
 - 👯 If you are looking to collaborate with me on something or ask me about anything you can just reach me.